Unlucky break: Will travel insurance protect you when you need it?

 -

-- Table of benefits
+- The table of benefits

 - The policy cover